 Start by choosing a high-quality cut of steak that is suitable for oven cooking.
 Popular choices include ribeye, strip steak, and tenderloin.
 Look for a steak with marbling, as this will add flavor and tenderness to the meat.

-See also How to cook sweet potstoes
+See also How long to cook chicken in sauce on stove

 2. Bring the Steak to Room Temperature